mnot/I-D/http-proxy-problem/draft.md

 assumption that a user is sitting on the other end to interpret information or answer questions from proxies.

-## Choices are Context-Specific

-Getting consent from users, as well as informing them, can take a variety of forms.
-For example, if we require that users consent to using a proxy, that consent could be obtained through a modal dialog in the browser, or through a written agreement between an employer and their employee.

-Likewise, a browser vendor may choose not to implement some optional portions of the specification, based upon how they want to position their product with their audience.

 ## RFC2119 Doesn't Define Reality